gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Model `JavaSourceSet.dependencies` as a mutable collection of library requirements (that is libraries that are required, not the requirements of a library), with conveniences to add items to the collection.

+It should be possible to query the set of requirements.
+For example, model `JavaSourceSet.dependencies` as a `ManagedSet`.

 Out of scope:

 - Resolving or using the dependencies.
 This story is simply to get a basic DSL in place.
 - Provide any public API or DSL to query the resolved dependencies.
-Resolution will be internal at this stage.
+Resolution will be internal for this feature.

 ## Story: Resolve required libraries of Java source set